 I undertook counsellings placements as a trainee counsellor, gaining experience working with many different client groups including young people within a school and college, a counselling service and also with adult’s within a GP environment.
 During my training, I studied many theories from psychologists which I use with clients during sessions, including Cognitive Behavioural Therapy, Psychodynamic, Transactional Analysis and Person Centered.

 Once I became qualified I created my own counselling practice called Morgan Walker Counselling.
-I work in many locations within the Fenland and Cambridgeshire area offering counselling to young people, individuals, couples and groups.
+I work in Peterborough in Cambridgeshire, offering counselling to young people, individuals and couples.
 I work with many different client issues ranging from relationship and family, life changes, domestic violence and sexual abuse, depression, anxiety and loss and grief.

 For me, being a counsellor means making that voice feel heard, understood and not judged.
 It means giving to another as you wish to be received, with care, support and respect.
 To give yourself to another in a therapeutic manner will evoke change within the relationship and make that personal journey begin.